Zero Emission Vehicle Infrastructure Program – After you apply

 - RFP for Delivery Organizations to redistribute a component of the ZEVIP funding for on-road and off-road commercial and public fleets (submission deadline is September 8, 2021 at 23:59 Eastern Daylight Time)

 The RFP focusing on public places, on-street, multi-unit residential buildings, workplaces and light-duty vehicle fleets closed on June 22, 2021.
 NRCan will target having funding decisions by October 2021.

 Proposal Review, Due Diligence Process, Selection and Notification

 Each project proposal will be reviewed for completeness and assessed against mandatory criteria.
 Project proposals that do not meet all of the mandatory criteria will not be given further consideration.

 Project proposals that meet the mandatory criteria will then be rated and ranked against merit criteria.
 NRCan will then issue final funding decisions based on this rating and regional distribution.
 Unsuccessful project proposals will receive letters of regret and successful project proposals will receive Letters of Conditional Approval (LOCA).

 Project proposals that have been conditionally recommended for funding will undergo a due diligence assessment.
 This assessment will look at financial strength of a proponent as well as their ability to complete the project.
 NRCan may request that the applicant provide confirmation or clarification to support their project proposal.
-An independent firm may be contracted to support the program with this process.
+An independent firm will be contracted to support the program with this process.
 If in-depth financial analysis is required, NRCan will inform the proponents and provide details on next steps.
 The findings from the due diligence process will be considered in NRCan’s ability to enter into a contribution agreement with a proponent for the proposed project.

 The applicant must include all supporting documentation requested in the Applicant’s Guide and in the Application Form.